On this page

 Please get in touch with the team, your own GP or NHS 111.

 You may experience a range of emotions after an abortion.
-This is common and if you need to discuss how you’re feeling, contact the abortion service or your GP.
-They will be able to provide counselling or refer you for counselling if you need it.
+This is common and if you need to discuss how you’re feeling, contact your GP, or you can visit support websites such as www.archtrust.org.uk.

 Abortions are generally very safe and most women will not experience any problems.
 But like any medical treatment, there’s a small risk that something could go wrong.
 The risk of complications increases the later in pregnancy an abortion is carried out.